-The method hash for opnum is a 64-bit (long) integer and is computed using the first two 32-bit values of a message digest of a byte stream using the National Institute of Standards and Technology (NIST) Secure Hash Algorithm (SHA-1).
-The byte stream contains the UTF encoding of a string consisting of the remote method's name followed by its method descriptor (see section 4.3.3 of The Java Virtual Machine Specification for a description of the method descriptor).
-The hash value is assembled from the first and second 32-bit values of the SHA-1 hash:
+The method hash to be used for the opnum parameter is a 64-bit (long) integer computed from the first two 32-bit values of the message digest of a particular byte stream using the National Institute of Standards and Technology (NIST) Secure Hash Algorithm (SHA-1).
+The byte stream contains the UTF-8 encoded representation of a string consisting of the remote method's name followed by its method descriptor (see section 4.3.3 of The Java Virtual Machine Specification for a description of method descriptors).
+For example, if a method of a remote interface has the following name and signature: